"1.0" mean Line 1 , first char. Similarly END is the string end including the line break. To remove line break we have to modify like this.

 my_w.mainloop()

-We can remove data from first text box after updating the second text box.
+We can clear data from the first text box after updating the second.
 In above code you can two more lines inside the function.

 def my_upd():